-Kenneth A. Schultz is professor of political science at Stanford University.
+Kenneth A Schultz is professor of political science at Stanford University.
 His research examines international conflict and conflict resolution, with a particular focus on the domestic political influences on foreign policy choices.
 He is the author of Democracy and Coercive Diplomacy and World Politics: Interests, Interactions, and Institutions (with David Lake and Jeffry Frieden), as well as numerous articles in peer-reviewed scholarly journals.
-He was the recipient the 2003 Karl Deutsch Award, given by the International Studies Association, and a 2011 Dean’s Award for Distinguished Teaching, awarded by Stanford’s School of Humanities and Sciences.
+He was the recipient of the 2003 Karl Deutsch Award, given by the International Studies Association, and a 2011 Dean’s Award for Distinguished Teaching, awarded by Stanford’s School of Humanities and Sciences.
 He received his PhD in political science from Stanford University.